Mediation with Mediator Steven P. Gregory

 Among larger law firms as among general counsel offices in large corporations, there is a temptation to choose a “heavyweight” (usually translated as “expensive”) mediator as well as “frequent flyer” mediators.
 But there are disadvantages to these approaches.
 The mediator with a national reputation may be in high demand and thus unavailable; their fees may be higher than the market average due to higher demand; and the “heavyweight” mediator may not have the best background of experience in the subject matter or knowledge of the parties’ businesses.

 If there is any doubt on suitability there is no harm in telephoning or interviewing multiple candidates and making an assessment, particularly where the matter is a “big dollar” case.
 In the case of the mediator frequently used by one or both parties, the mediator may have, consciously or unconsciously, adopted a template for proceeding which may be inappropriate or ineffective for the new matter.
-“Heavyweight” mediators are often also retired federal or state court judges, who, in the experience of most lawyers, are more likely to utilise an evaluative approach to mediation, even though a facilitative approach may be more appropriate for some mediations.
+“Heavyweight” mediators are often also retired federal or state court judges, who, in the experience of most lawyers, are more likely to utilize an evaluative approach to mediation, even though a facilitative approach may be more appropriate for some mediations.

 If cost is a concern, all professional mediators will provide full details including the fees for pre-reading mediation material, speaking to all the parties and/or their legal representatives and confirming the mediation time allocation and overtime fees.

 Parties should choose a mediator who has been trained specially in mediation to industry-accepted standards.
 Certification or registration by the mediator’s state bar and membership in local bar alternative dispute resolution groups are important if not essential.
-Membership on the mediation roster of national dispute resolution forums such as FINRA (the Financial Regulatory Authority) or the American Arbitration Association means that the mediator has met training and experience requirements for those organisations.
+Membership on the mediation roster of national dispute resolution forums such as FINRA (the Financial Regulatory Authority) or the American Arbitration Association means that the mediator has met training and experience requirements for those organizations.

 Subject matter expertise sometimes deserves top ranking.